gfa/salt-for-openstack/README.md

 - There are keys in the repo, I plan to move them to pillar then to a private location, but as I don't use this directly on production it may take a while.
 - Same with pillar values, I don't consider them private.
+- Many state files call pillar to get the values and them pass it to template config files, that's an extra round trip.
+When I first did it I didn't know (or wasn't it possible) for a template call a pillar by itself.
+New states i've added call the pillar from the template files, but I'm too lazy to modify the old ones.